 While exploring the enchanting region between Yachats and Florence, several iconic landmarks and natural wonders promise a memorable experience.

-The 2,700-acre Cape Perpetua Scenic Area features rocky beaches, tide pools, spouting horns, and mysterious Thor's Well.
+Cape Perpetua Scenic Area features rocky headlands, tide pools, spouting horns, and the famous sea formation known as Cook's Chasm and Thor's Well.
+During high tides and storms, waves surge dramatically through the basalt formation.

 Carl G Washburne Memorial State Park | Facts